-Kim Tae Hee and Rain: Five Facts About Their Beautiful Romance–How They Met, Wedding Details And More!
+Kim Tae Hee And Rain: Five Facts About Their Beautiful Romance–How They Met, Wedding Details And More!

 “She didn’t want to go for an outlandish look.
 She chose to wear a mini-dress with simple design that anyone could wear.
 She did this out of the fact she didn’t want to wear something ostentatious and expensive just because it was celebrity wedding.
 She felt that the entire country was going through a tough time and she didn’t want the public to feel like they lived in a different world.”

-Bali Honeymoon Planned for The Hallyu Newlyweds
+Bali Honeymoon Planned for the Hallyu Newlyweds

 Soompi also reports that the young couple have chosen to go to Bali for their honeymoon and that this has been confirmed by both their agencies.